BDS Gateway to Dentistry (A208)

 |Part-time study||Part-time study is not available for this course|

 About BDS Gateway to Dentistry

-This course is aimed at students who have the potential to become dentists but do not meet the academic criteria to apply directly to BDS Dentistry.
+This course is aimed at students who have the potential to become dentists but do not meet the academic entry criteria to apply directly to the five-year BDS Dentistry course.
 It is a widening participation initiative for UK students who fulfil specific criteria.

 The course aims to develop your knowledge and understanding of the basic sciences that underpin the study of dentistry and to foster professional behaviours and attitudes.
 Dental work experience forms part of the course.
-Successful completion of this year will allow you to progress to the BDS Dentistry.
+Successful completion of this year will enable you to progress to BDS Dentistry.

 Health and Disclosure and Barring Service check

-In accordance with General Dental Council guidelines on fitness to practise, some students may not be suitable for a career in dentistry.
-All dental students are required to complete a Disclosure and Barring Service (DBS) check, in line with other health-related courses in the UK.
+In accordance with General Dental Council guidelines on fitness to practise, all dental students are required to complete a Disclosure and Barring Service (DBS) check, in line with other health-related courses in the UK.